dmz44/Robotics_Assignment_5/README.md

 | medium / medium.en | 769 M | ~5 GB |
 | large | 1550 M | ~10 GB |

-Recall that you have access to `tegrastats`, which allows you to monitor computational load on Jetson SOC.

 ---